Why a Home Inventory Matters for Insurance Claims

 - Disputes with your insurer: Concrete evidence like photos and serial numbers eliminates arguments about whether an item existed or how much it was worth.

-A home inventory is also one of the most effective ways to speed up your home insurance claim settlement, since adjusters can process documented losses far faster than undocumented ones.
+A home inventory is also one of the most effective ways to shorten your home insurance claim payout timeline, since adjusters can process documented losses far faster than undocumented ones.

 What to Document: Photos, Videos, Receipts & Serial Numbers